hydrafusion/xllm/xllm-proxy/DEPLOYMENT.md

 ## 🎯 One-Command Deployment

 On your server, run:

 ```bash
 docker-compose up -d
 ```

 That's it!
 The container will:

 1. ✅ Pull Rust image
-2. ✅ Install protobuf compiler & git
+2. ✅ Install git
 3. ✅ Clone only xllm-proxy and Cargo.toml
-4. ✅ Build and run the proxy server
+4. ✅ Build and run the encrypted TCP proxy server
 5. ✅ Expose port 50051

 ## 🧪 Testing the Deployment